Car Finance Based On Income Calculator

 Imagine you are standing on the railing of a bridge and peering down at a rocky river bottom several hundred feet below.

-But hey, the commissioned salesperson you bought the bungee cord from told you not to worry about the length and to just go have fun.
+But, the commissioned salesperson you bought the bungee cord from told you not to worry about the length and instead go and have fun.
 And they of all people should know what's best for you, right?

 So would you go ahead and jump?
 Of course not.

 Comparatively speaking, this is how most people jump into financial obligations.
-Because they don't take the time to track and accurately forecast their income and expenses, they end up relying on commissioned salespeople to advise them on whether or not to jump.
-As a result they don't have a clue as to whether or not the next jump will end up causing their financial lives to go "splat" on the "rocky bottom."
+And because they don't take the time to track and accurately forecast their income and expenses, they end up relying on commissioned salespeople to advise them on whether or not to jump.
+As a result, they don't have a clue as to whether or not the next jump will end up causing their financial lives to go "splat" on the "rocky bottom."

-The only way you can accurately predict how much car you can afford is to know exactly what your life is costing you on a month to month basis.
-But the costs you need to be tracking don't all just show up as monthly bills in your mailbox.
+The only way you can accurately predict what price car you can afford is to know how much your life is costing you on a month to month basis.
+But the costs you need to be tracking don't all show up as monthly bills in your mailbox.
 Many of the costs you need to be tracking are accumulating behind the scenes.

 Everything you own that can wear out IS wearing out at this very moment.
-These are all assets that will need to be re-purchased at some point in the future.
-Therefore, when trying to determine how much you can afford to spend on something, it's not enough to simply track the obvious monthly cash inflows and outflows (most people don't even do that much).
-You also need to track the rate at which what you own is wearing out so you can be setting aside funds to replace all of those assets as they need to be replaced.
+These are all assets that will need to be re-purchased in the future.
+Therefore, when trying to determine how much you can afford to spend on something, it's not enough to track the obvious monthly cash inflows and outflows (most people don't even do that much).
+You also need to track the rate at which what you own is wearing out so you can be setting aside funds to replace all of those assets as they need replacing.